-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 - Getty Images/Joe Raedle

-Treatment for the Wuhan coronavirus is a lot like the flu.
+Treatment for the novel coronavirus is a lot like the flu.
 Patients are advised to rest up and drink plenty of fluids.

-In severe cases, people having trouble breathing may need oxygen support.
+In severe cases, people who are having trouble breathing may need oxygen support.
 So far, older people are more susceptible than youngsters under 15, and most of the fatal cases have been among the elderly and patients with preexisting health conditions.

 There is no vaccine for the coronavirus yet.